-FY 11/12 ended with a decrease in total reserves of \$1,444,528, which was almost \$4.3 million dollars less than the decrease the Budget projected.
-The decrease is primarily due to the work on the Lewiston Hydro project progressing slower than predicted.
+FY 12/13 ended with a decrease in total reserves of \$1,102,808, which was almost \$.601 million dollars more than the decrease the Budget projected.
+The decrease is primarily due to increased Power Acquisition costs as well as a mild weather year.

-Additional information on the District's budget comparison for 2011/2012 can be found on page 34 of the Financial Statements, Supplemental Schedule of Revenues and Expenses - Budget and Actual.
+Additional information on the District's budget comparison for 2012/2013 can be found on page 34 of the Financial Statements, Supplemental Schedule of Revenues and Expenses - Budget and Actual.